 - 4. upsmon secondary systems see "FSD" and:

-- generate a NOTIFY\SHUTDOWN event
+- generate a NOTIFY_SHUTDOWN event

 - wait FINALDELAY seconds typically 5

-- · call their SHUTDOWNCMD
+- call their SHUTDOWNCMD

-- · disconnect from upsd

-- 5. The upsmon primary system waits up to HOSTSYNC seconds (typically 15) for the secondary systems to disconnect from upsd.
-If any are still connected after this time, upsmon primary stops waiting and proceeds with the shutdown process.

-- 6. The upsmon primary:

-- generates a NOTIFY\SHUTDOWN event

-- waits FINALDELAY seconds typically 5

-- creates the POWERDOWNFLAG file usually /etc/killpower

-- calls the SHUTDOWNCMD

-- 7. On most systems, init takes over, kills your processes, syncs and unmounts some filesystems, and remounts some read-only.

-- 8. init then runs your shutdown script.
-This checks for the POWERDOWNFLAG, finds it, and tells the UPS driver(s) to power off the load.

-- 9. All the systems lose power.

-- 10. Time passes.
-The power returns, and the UPS switches back on.

-- 11. All systems reboot and go back to work.
+- disconnect from upsd - 5.
+The upsmon primary system waits up to HOSTSYNC seconds (typically 15) for the secondary systems to disconnect from upsd.
+If any are still connected after this time, upsmon primary stops waiting and proceeds with the shutdown process. - 6.
+The upsmon primary: - generates a NOTIFY_SHUTDOWN event - waits FINALDELAY seconds typically 5 - creates the POWERDOWNFLAG file in its local filesystem usually /etc/killpower - calls the SHUTDOWNCMD - 7.
+On most systems, init takes over, kills your processes, syncs and unmounts some filesystems, and remounts some readonly. - 8. init then runs your shutdown script.
+This checks for the POWERDOWNFLAG, finds it, and tells the UPS driver(s) to power off the load by sending commands to the connected UPS device(s) they manage. - 9.
+All the systems lose power. - 10.
+Time passes.
+The power returns, and the UPS switches back on. - 11.
+All systems reboot and go back to work.